 Each applicant must submit the appropriate application form with a \$35 non-refundable fee.
-Applications are specific for main campus (Mt.
-Vernon), external campuses, re-admission, international, online, or concurrent students.
-All required documents must be official, coming directly from the issuing institution.
-Once the file is completed, it will be reviewed and an admission decision will be made within approximately two weeks.
+Applications are specific to student type.
+All required documents must be official, coming directly from the issuing institution to the college.
+Once a student's admission file is completed, it will be reviewed and an admission decision will be made within approximately two weeks.
 Applicants who are denied admission may appeal to the Admissions Committee, whose decision is final.